Best Tablets With Stylus For Note Taking

 • Stylus Included?: Yes

 The Tab S6 Lite is Samsung’s budget entry tablet that features a premium metal chassis and Samsung’s S Pen, which magnetically latches onto the side when not in use.
-It comes right in the box and doesn’t need to be charged.
+It comes included in the box.

 Even at this price point, we are met with a fully laminated display which means that there’s no actual gap between the S Pen and the display.
 All in all, the S6 Lite is a great tablet for note-taking simply because it comes with the stylus right out of the box, requires no additional setup, connects seamlessly, and also works great.